Hamas leader Haniyeh to visit Turkey this weekend: Erdogan - ExBulletin

 The two countries could sign a strategic agreement, he added, without further details.

-Erdogan announced on Tuesday that he would soon travel to Baghdad, with a possible stopover in Arbil, capital of the oil-rich autonomous region of Kurdistan in the north of the country.
+Erdogan announced on Tuesday that he would soon travel to Baghdad, with a possible stopover in Erbil, capital of the oil-rich autonomous region of Kurdistan in the north of the country.

 Turkey regularly conducts military operations across the border with Iraq's Kurdistan region in pursuit of Kurdistan Workers' Party (PKK) fighters.